5 Places to Live in Portugal, and 2 To Avoid

 Silver Coast

 The nearby beaches of Foz do Arelho and Nadadouro provide a welcome break on a hot summer day.
 The lagoon offers a safe place for those of all ages to enjoy tranquil waters or relax with friends at a waterfront cafe.
-Summer temperatures here are springlike while winters are cold and rainy.
+Summer temperatures here are springlike, while winters are cold and rainy.

 Lagos

-A few hours south of Lisbon is the Algarve region with some of the warmest weather in the country.
-The town of Lagos has retained much of its charm with a tiled plaza in the old town and remnants of a fort perched along the waterfront.
-The coastline offers spectacular vistas of grottoes, rock formations and caves that can be explored by hiring a boat.
-No need to stress about learning Portuguese in Lagos, British holiday makers have long visited the Algarve so English is spoken by almost everyone.
-Summers here are hot and dry while winters are mild with some rain.
-Local shops and restaurants dot the old town while larger grocery stores can be found nearby.
-Excellent healthcare is never far away and with plenty of expats, you will never be lonely.
+There is no need to stress about learning Portuguese in Lagos, at least at first.
+British holidaymakers have long visited the Algarve, so English is spoken by almost everyone.
+Summers here are hot and dry, while winters are mild with some rain.
+Local shops and restaurants permeate the old town, while larger grocery stores can be found nearby.
+Excellent healthcare is never far away, and with plenty of expats, you will never be lonely.

 Tavira